remipassmoilesel/self-hosted-k8s/README.md

 - That does not rely on cloud services
 - With basic features: ingress controller, certificate manager, dynamic volume provisioning
-- With a several virtual machines or just one !
+- With several virtual machines or just one !

 This playbook has been tested: